 Panicked passengers screamed, some with their clothing on fire.
-What Frankie then did resulted in her being called the bravest woman in America, with a memorial placed at a central location at the airport.
+What Frankie then did resulted in her being called the bravest woman in America, and with a memorial placed at a central location at the airport.

 The lone flight attendant on board, with just five months on the job, Frankie threw open the door as men and women rushed for it.
 The Jan.
 22, 1951, Time magazine quoted survivors as saying Frankie coolly commanded them, "Take your time."

 She swiftly moved back and forth through the cabin, helping passengers (including some soldiers and sailors) release their seat belts, leading them to the door, eight feet off the ground.
 When passengers balked at jumping, a firm shove from Frankie got them out.
-Ten passengers made it to safety this way, including a woman - Manuela Smith, who was holding a 2-year-old - who cried that she had left an infant inside.
+Ten passengers made it to safety this way, including a woman - Manuela Smith holding a 2-year-old - who cried that she had left an infant inside.